subquery/documentation/docs/indexer/welcome.md

           <img src="/assets/img/journeyIcon1.svg" />
         </div>
         <div class="ct">
-          <h4><router-link :to="{path: '/build/introduction.html'}">1.
+          <h4><router-link :to="{path: '/indexer/build/introduction.html'}">1.
 Build</router-link></h4>
           <p>Initialise your project, define your entities using GraphQL, identify the trigger events, and write simple mapping functions that process your data - that’s it!
-Theres no need for pre-existing data archives, write simply in typescript and test locally with Docker. </p>
+Theres no need for pre-existing data archives, write simply in Typescript and test locally with Docker. </p>
         </div>
       </div>
       <div class="journeyItem">